Chile Communists request poet Pablo Neruda's exhumation

 Mr Neruda's death certificate says he died of prostate cancer.

 But his former driver said he received an injection which provoked a heart attack.

 A Communist Party lawyer, Eduardo Contreras, says there are doubts over Pablo Neruda's death.

 Mr Contreras said the hospital where Mr Neruda was being treated for cancer says he was injected with a pain killer and died of heart failure shortly afterwards.

-But Mr Contreras said Neruda, who was 69, could have received a lethal injection.'No proof'
+But Mr Contreras said Neruda, who was 69, could have received a lethal injection.

 The request to exhume the poet's remains will be considered by a judge, Mario Carroza, who has been investigating allegations that Mr Neruda may have been murdered by the authorities.

 Mr Neruda's personal assistant and driver, Manuel Araya, told the investigating judge in November that a few hours before he died on 23 September 1973, the poet was walking and talking normally.

 Mr Araya alleges that agents injected Mr Neruda with poison at the hospital on the orders of Gen Augusto Pinochet.

 The Pablo Neruda Foundation, which guards the poet's legacy, said in a statement in May that there is "no proof whatsoever that suggests Pablo Neruda died of causes other than cancer".